-The proposed changes are due to come into effect from 1 October 2019.
-Inland Revenue and Customs are confident that the proposals can be implemented within the proposed timeline.
+Ministers' preference is that the proposed changes come into effect on 1 December 2019.
+Inland Revenue and Customs are confident that the proposals can be implemented within this proposed timeline.
 Inland Revenue has estimated that the one-off costs to implement these proposals will be up to \$460,000.
-Inland Revenue's on going administration costs are estimated to be approximately \$120,000 in the first year and \$70,000 per annum thereafter.
+Inland Revenue's ongoing administration costs are estimated to be approximately \$120,000 in the first year and \$70,000 per annum thereafter.
 Inland Revenue will self-fund the costs associated with the initiative.
-Customs expects the costs of systems changes for implementation at 1 October 2019 will be minimal in the short term.
+Customs expects the costs of systems changes for implementation at 1 December 2019 will be minimal in the short term.
 These costs will be met within existing baselines.